freshkaden/WordGenerator/README.md

 Run the Application:

 Open the project in your favorite Java IDE.
-Locate the spellopy class and run the main method.
+Locate the SpellingBee class and run the main method.

 Game Rules:
 Construct words using at least 4 letters.